quadriVision/RWBYGuesser/README.md

 2. Download the files and the screenshots from [my website](https://quadvision.eu/episodes.7z)
 3. Put all of those files and folders in one folder
 4. Open CMD in the folder and run "pip install -r requirements.txt".
 This will install all the necessary dependencies.
 5. After the installation has finished, run "flask --app backend run".
-You might have to close and reopen the cmd.
+You might have to close and reopen the cmd in order for the command to work.

 ## How to host using gunicorn and nginx (Linux only)
 1. Do all the steps above except for step 5